-Discover the ultimate food playground of Amsterdam with 24 restaurants offering over 100 delicious dishes to choose from.
-Come and create your own dream tasting menu with the most popular bites on Amsterdam food scene.
-Additionally, you can enjoy several fun foodie feature like tastings, demonstrations and masterclasses; visit the artisan producers at the Gourmet Market; enjoy live music and much more!
+Discover the ultimate foodie playground of Amsterdam with 20+ restaurants offering over 100 delicious dishes to choose from.
+Come and enjoy some of the most popular bites on the Amsterdam food scene.
+Additionally, you can enjoy several fun foodie features like tastings, demonstrations and masterclasses; visit the artisan producers at the Gourmet Market; enjoy live music and much more!

 What to expect at Taste of Amsterdam?

 Choose from over 100 dishes from Amsterdam’s latest, greatest and hottest restaurants who will serve small versions of their signature dishes.
 Throughout the event, you can enjoy multiple dishes from different participating restaurants.
-Explore the delicious line-up of the restaurants that joined us in 2018.
-Team Taste is working on the 2019 edition, but many of then will join us again!
+Keep an eye on our website to be the first to know which restaurants will join us at Taste 2020!

 Watch world-class chefs cook up a storm in their stands or at the live demonstrations.